Credit: NOAA/JPL-Caltech

-In June 2024, the United States will be launching its latest weather satellite called GOES-U (GOES is short for Geostationary Operational Environmental Satellite).
+In June 2024, the United States launched its latest weather satellite called GOES-U (GOES is short for Geostationary Operational Environmental Satellite).
 GOES-U will be the fourth and final satellite in the GOES-R group of satellites.
-From its orbit 22,000 miles above us, GOES-U will keep an eye on the weather and environmental conditions here on Earth.
+From its orbit 22,000 miles above us, GOES-U keeps an eye on the weather and environmental conditions here on Earth.

-Here is a list of just some of the things this weather satellite will monitor:
+Here is a list of just some of the things this weather satellite monitors:

 - Severe weather, such as storms and lightning